jax-ml/jax/docs/401/cute-dsl.md

 offset = coord[0] * stride[0] + coord[1] * stride[1] + ...
 ```

-In CuTe DSL, you can define layout using:
+In CuTe DSL, you can define a layout with:

 ```python
 cute.make_layout((...), stride=(...))